Nuruddin Farah: Personal life

 Nuruddin Farah was born in 1945 in Baidoa, in Italian Somaliland.
 His father Hassan Farah was a merchant and interpreter and his mother Aleeli (née Faduma) an oral poet.
 Farah was the fourth eldest boy in a large family.

 As a child, Farah frequented schools in Somalia and adjacent Ethiopia, attending classes in Kallafo in Ogaden (now the Somali Region).
 He studied English, Arabic and Amharic.
 In 1963, he was forced to flee the region following the Ogaden Rebellion and subsequent border conflicts between Somalia and Ethiopia.
 He settled in independent Somalia, where he found work as a typist in the Ministry of Education.

 From 1966 to 1970, he pursued a degree in philosophy, literature and sociology at Panjab University in Chandigarh, India, where he met his first wife, Chitra Muliyil Farah, with whom he had a son (the marriage later ended in divorce).
 Farah subsequently went to England, attending London University (1974–75) and studying for a master's degree in theatre at Essex University (1975–76).
 His mother died in 1990, and in 1992 he married British-Nigerian academic Amina Mama and they have a son and a daughter.

 In 1990, he received a grant from the German Academic Exchange Service and moved to Berlin.
 In 1996, he visited Somalia for the first time in more than 20 years.

 Farah's sister Basra Farah Hassan, a diplomat, was killed in a bombing in January 2014 while working with the United Nations in Kabul, Afghanistan.

-Farah currently resides in Minneapolis, Minnesota, and Cape Town, South Africa.
+Farah currently resides between Minneapolis, Minnesota, Cape Town, South Africa, and New York City, where he has been Distinguished Professor of Literature at Bard College since 2010.